 (b) All suits against Company must be filed and properly served on Company as follows:

 (i) For claims arising out of ocean transportation, within one (1) year from the date of the loss;

-(iii) For claims arising out of the preparation and/or submission of an import entry(s), within seventy five (75) days from the date of liquidation of the entry(s);
+(iv) For claims arising out of the preparation and/or submission of an import entry(s), within one-hundred and twenty (120) days from the date of liquidation of the entry(s);

 4. Scope of Consulting Services.

 (a) Customer acknowledges that seminars and other training activities are intended to be of a general nature and not to advise on classification, valuation, country of origin, or other specific Customs treatment of any individual product or Customs transaction;

 (b) Any consulting services provided by Company are intended only for use by Customer, and are not intended for dissemination to, for the benefit of, or the use by any other party.